West

 I step onto the train in Glenwood Springs headed for California with a heart

-of my body.
+beat in every inch of my body.
 I am anxious and yet somehow ready for this.

-The hallways smell like recycled air, stale smoke,
+The hallways smell like recycled air, stale smoke, and my freedom.

 My vision is blurry.
 I have no intention to leave the life

-but in order to evaluate my relationship to
+I have built here behind, but in order to evaluate my relationship to

 my environment I need to step outside of it.